 Wayne A.I.
 Frederick, M.D.

 Scholar, surgeon, researcher and respected administrator, Dr. Wayne A.I.
-Frederick is the Interim President for Howard University.
-He previously served as Provost and Chief Academic Officer with oversight of Howard's 13 schools and colleges as well as its health sciences enterprise.
+Frederick was elected President in July 2014.
+Previously, he served as Interim President of Howard University, and as Provost and Chief Academic Officer with oversight of Howard's 13 schools and colleges as well as its health sciences enterprise.

 Dr. Frederick is a master teacher who has received teaching awards each year since the beginning of his tenure.
 In addition to his work as an administrator, faculty member and surgeon, Dr. Frederick is a noted researcher who is committed to bridging health disparities, with a particular emphasis on cancer outcomes among African Americans and other underrepresented groups.
 He has served as the principal investigator for major collaborations with the National Cancer Institute, Johns Hopkins University and local and national minority-serving oncology programs.
 He has published dozens of peer-reviewed articles, book chapters, abstracts and editorials.
 Dr. Frederick is the immediate past Chair of the Surgical Section of the National Medical Association.
 He has also served as Director of the Drew-Walker Residents Forum of the Surgical Section of the National Medical Association and Vice Chairman of the District of Columbia Board of Medicine.